lhartley870/oz-hacks/README.md

 ## Features
 ### Existing Features
 #### Home Page

+    The Home page is designed to quickly give the user an idea of what the website is about, draw the user in and encourage them to continue exploring the rest of the site.

+* **Central Welcome Message and Hero Image**

+    The Home page has a camper van hero image which fills the whole page bar the header and footer to grab the user's attention.
+The welcome message appears as though it has just been typed with the signature of the site author at the end of the message being animated.
+This animation draws attention to the welcome message which helps users feel a connection to the author, provides reassurance that the author has first-hand experience to be able to provide useful hacks and encourages the user to continue browsing the site.

+    The hero image and overlaying text box structure is repeated on the Contact page to create a sense of consistency and familiarity for the user.

 * **Navigation Bar**

     The website is set up to take the user through a logical journey of separated steps via the easy-to-use navigation bar which includes links to all the pages and is the same on each page.
 Running left to right, the navigation bar reflects the stages the user is likely to go through in terms of both the stages of their trip and their likely primary and secondary goals for visiting the website as mentioned above.
 This helps the user find what they are looking for quickly and intuitively and provides a logical flow to the whole site.
 Its appearance on each page as part of a 'fixed/sticky header', which remains visible at all times at the top of the screen when scrolling, prevents visitors having to use the 'back' button.